People say love is pure, painful, sweet, and dreadful — all at once. But, what is the best definition of love?

 Love is more of a feeling that a person feels for another person.
 People often confuse love and lust.
 Love means to be deeply committed and connected to someone or something.

-1. Love is never rushing into relationships
+1. Love is never rushing into relationships.

 Give time to yourself and your partner.
 Take things slow.
 Know their likes and dislikes.
-Analyze that would you be willing to share a common bond in the following years.
+Analyze that you would be willing to share a common bond in the following years.
 Every person has some habits that would be annoying to you.

 2. Love is not being jealous

-Being too involved can make the other person suffocated in the relationship.
+Being too involved can make the other person suffocate in the relationship.
 They may be having an ex with whom they share an understanding as a friend, but it didn’t work out when they were dating.
 That is the reason they moved on and now are with you.

 3. Love is giving yourself a chance

 Just because you both had a conflict in opinion about something doesn’t mean things won’t work out.
 Give yourself a chance.
 Your perception and your partner’s perception may differ.
-Sometimes, that is what makes life exciting!
+Sometimes, that is what makes life exciting.

 4. Love is to stop expecting

 Your expectations in your relationship may be different from what your partner’s expectation of you is.
 Respect the fact that they are a little different from you.
 The more you try to change a person and try to make them act according to you, the less attached they will be with you.

 5. Love is maintaining privacy

 Maintain privacy in your relationship.
 Talk out the issues with your partner.
 Don’t use the platform of social media to complain about something that is wrong between you two.
-A little privacy to your relationship is required.
+A little privacy to your relationship is good for you both.